kaashmonee/armadillo-tut/README.md

 # armadillo-tut
-A getting started guide for the linear algebra c++ package armadillo.
+A getting started guide for the linear algebra c++ package [armadillo](http://arma.sourceforge.net/)

 ## Important things that armadillo can offer:
 * fileio